 But the most important question is..
 Is it worth the money?!

 To be honest, no it isn’t.
 Due to over tourism the island has suffered which resulted in killing almost all the coral near the island.
-So there is no bright coral at Pigeon Island and you have to have some luck to see special fishes.
+So there is no bright coral at Pigeon Island and you have to have some luck to see beautiful marine life.
 Below a picture of Pigeon Island seen from Nilaveli beach.